KBS Non-Traded REIT Investment Losses

-KBS was quick to file an Amended Free Writing Prospectus (FWP) with the SEC after Keith D. Hall, KBS Capital Advisor co-founder and managing partner, appeared on Fox Business.
+KBS non-traded REIT was quick to file an Amended Free Writing Prospectus (FWP) with the SEC after Keith D. Hall, KBS Capital Advisor co-founder and managing partner, appeared on Fox Business.
 The document filed on February 20th, 2013 is intended to correct and clarify approximately 15 statements Hall made in the 5 min TV segment titled “Non-Traded REITS Investing 101.”

 KBS headquarters are located in Newport Beach, Calif.
 According to their website KBS began as a real estate investment company to provided real estate investments on behalf of large institutional clients.
-In 2005 KBS Capital Advisors was created to manage the assets of KBS non-traded REITs.
+In 2005 KBS Capital Advisors was created to manage the assets of KBS non-traded REIT.

 For prospective Real Estate investors, Hall’s interview was very persuasive in promoting non-traded REITs like those offered by KBS.
 However, the FWP document not only clarifies, it sheds light on some of the risks involved in non-traded REITs.